s-lasch/portfolio/exampleSite/content/blogs/feed-forward-net.md

   <img src="https://rawcdn.githack.com/s-lasch/portfolio/91f0e7c9dfb29c84eed4f7fb7f32fc3a9b6fb698/exampleSite/content/blogs/feed-forward-net/neural_network_example_sigmoids.svg" width="60%"/>
 </div>

+## The heart of our algorithm
+The core of our model is the perceptron.
+At its most basic level, a [perceptron](https://www.wikiwand.com/en/Perceptron#:~:text=It%20is%20a%20type%20of%20linear%20classifier%2C%20i.e.%20a%20classification%20algorithm%20that%20makes%20its%20predictions%20based%20on%20a%20linear%20predictor%20function%20combining%20a%20set%20of%20weights%20with%20the%20feature%20vector.) is a type of artificial neuron that involves the classification of two or more variables.
+Its specific use case is **linear classification**, where the artificial neuron aims to find a function that best describes the decision boundary between two variables.
+If we are then given a data value the model has never seen before, it can therefore determine which class the data point belongs to.

-## Neural Network Programmatically
+## Neural network programmatically

-Below is the generic template form of a neural network.
+Below is the generic template of a neural network with two hidden layers.

 ```python
 import torch